wasmi-labs/blog/content/posts/wasmi-v1.0/index.md

 [^10]: The `wasmparser` crate itself is of high quality and has served Wasmi well so far.
 However, over time it accumulated a ton of other stakeholders with various different requirements and Wasmi got a bit isolated with its focus on high-performance parsing and validation.

 [^11]: For the curious, here is a [link to the PR](https://github.com/wasmi-labs/wasmi/pull/1655) that implements Wasmi 2.0 in a preliminary state.

+[^12]: For `#[loop_match]` there are ideas floating around to improve codegen quality of interpreters by trying to push LLVM into a better direction for a computed-goto like dispatch.
+It is unclear whether this will be implemented and included into the `#[loop_match]` design.